 Your four written assignments constitute four sections of a research paper/draft manuscript based on your research activities.
 You will receive feedback on assignments 1, 2, and 3, and then you have the opportunity resubmit improved versions with assignment 4 for credit.
 Below is an overview of each assignment.

-Detailed content guides and rubrics for the assignments are available in the 'Assignments' module in the D2L course site.
+Detailed assignment guides and rubrics for the assignments are available in the 'Assignments' module in the D2L course site.
 These documents contain specific information about what to include in each assignment.
-Please read these carefully and follow the guidance when preparing your assignments.
+Please read these documents carefully and follow the guidance in these documents when preparing your assignments.
+Below are some highlights: